Utils

 validate( { a: "hey" }, { id: Number, url: [Boolean, { type: Array, element: Number }], });

-function creates a batched version of a callback so that multiple calls to it within the same microtick will only result in a single invocation of the original callback.
+The batched function creates a batched version of a callback so that multiple calls to it within the same microtick will only result in a single invocation of the original callback.

 function hello() { console.log("hello");}